-South Queensferry makes a great half day trip from Edinburgh.
-Trains from Edinburgh Waverly to Dalmeny (the main train station in South Queensferry) run every 30 minutes and take only 20 minutes to arrive.
-If you’re not sure whether South Queensferry is worth a half day trip from Edinburgh (well it can be a day trip as well), check out some of my first impressions of South Queensferry below.
+Still not sure whether South Queensferry is worth a half day trip from Edinburgh (well it can be a day trip as well)?
+Check out some of my first impressions of South Queensferry below.

 Amazing view of Forth Bridge from Ferry Glen

-A perfect location to view Forth Bridge and Forth Road Bridge is in Ferry Glen.
-Ferry Glen is a large woodland situated between High Street and Dalmeny train station.
-There is a tucked-away viewing point in Ferry Glen, from which the whole view of Forth Bridge, Forth Road Bridge, the sea and the old town of South Queensferry will surely satisfy your eyes.
-You need to climb up one of the stairs in Ferry Glen and walk down a narrow lane to access this viewing point.
+A perfect location to view Forth Bridge and Forth Road Bridge is Ferry Glen, which is a large woodland situated between High Street and Dalmeny train station.
+There is a tucked-away viewing point at Ferry Glen, from which the whole view of Forth Bridge, Forth Road Bridge, the Firth of Forth and the old town of South Queensferry will surely satisfy your eyes.
+You need to climb up one of the stairs at Ferry Glen and then walk down a narrow lane to access this viewing point.

-A lovely walk along the Hawes Pier in South Queensferry
+A lovely walk around Hawes Pier in South Queensferry

-Walking around South Queensferry is a quite pleasing sightseeing experience itself.
-I’ve noticed that surrounding South Queensferry are many Victorian houses with beautiful gardens, creating a lovely scenery overall.
+Walking around South Queensferry is itself a quite pleasing sightseeing experience, especially when there are many Victorian houses with beautiful gardens for visitors like me to admire.

 Sum up: My half day trip from Edinburgh to South Queensferry